letigsainz/tech-writing/Service Discovery/howTo.md

 ```

 > [!IMPORTANT]
-> Make sure to keep the `node`, `tags`, and `check` exactly as shown in the example above, in order for your lambda to be successfuly registered.
+> Make sure to define `node`, `tags`, and `check` exactly as shown in the example above, or your lambda will fail to register.

 ## Verify that your registration was successful